 Is a home battery safe?

-Yes, as long as it is installed by a certified installer and equipped with good security systems.
+Yes, provided it is installed by a certified installer and equipped with good safety systems.

 Ole Diepstraten